Cherry Almond Cookies

 How to Make Cherry Almond Cookies Image

-To make a batch of these little beauties, prepare a simple cream cheese based dough flavored with a touch of almond extract.
+To make a batch of these little beauties, start by preparing a simple cream cheese based dough flavored with a touch of almond extract.

 Chill the dough for a bit, then roll it into small balls.
-Make a small thumbprint indentation in each ball and set a well-drained maraschino cherry in each indentation.
+Make a small thumbprint indentation in each ball and set a well-drained maraschino cherry in the center of each indentation.

-The cookies bake up with the cherries all nicely surrounded by the soft and tender almond cookie ...
+Then pop the cookies in the oven to bake for about 12 to 14 minutes.
+The cookies will bake up with the cherries all nicely surrounded by the soft and tender almond cookie.

 Cherry Almond Cookies with Maraschino Cherry In the Middle Image

-Once the cookies have cooled, melt a couple ounces of white chocolate with a tiny bit of shortening.
-The shortening helps the white chocolate drizzle a little more smoothly and readily, but if you're opposed to shortening, it can be omitted just fine.
+Once the cookies have cooled completely, melt a couple ounces of white chocolate with a tiny bit of shortening.
+The shortening helps the melted white chocolate drizzle a little more smoothly and readily, but if you're opposed to shortening, it can be omitted just fine.

-I place the baggy in a cup of hot water ... straight from the tap is fine ... and let it sit for a few minutes.
+I find it easiest to melt the white chocolate by placing it, along with the shortening, in a small zip-top baggy.
+I then place the baggy in a cup of hot water -- straight from the tap is fine, it doesn't have to boiling hot, -- and let it sit for a few minutes.

-Then I massage the chocolate with my fingers every now and then until it's melted and smooth.
+Then I massage the white chocolate with my fingers every now and then, placing it back in the hot water as needed, until it's melted and smooth.

 How to Melt White Chocolate for Drizzling Image